Lost in Translation

-In her second dispatch, Gabriella Angeleti asks whether curatorial spectacle has been replaced by hollow, grandiose language
+In her second dispatch for Private Vie, Gabriella Angeleti asks whether curatorial spectacle has been replaced by hollow, grandiose language

 Padiglione-Centrale Giardini.
 Photo: Francesco Galli © La Biennale di Venezia.
 Courtesy: La Biennale di Venezia